- Phone number

 The 14 of June of 2012, the European Parliament declared the importance of establishing a European week of awareness on cardiac arrest, aimed at improving the awareness and education of the general public, doctors and health professionals (1).

-As a result, the following year, the European Union established the 16 of October as the "European Day of the Cardiac Stop" - "European Restart a Heart Day" (5).
+As a consequence, the following year, the European Union established October 16 as the "European Heart Arrest Day" - "European Restart a Heart Day" (5).
 Since then every year this important day is celebrated.

 The objective of this day: